 Different parts of the law are coming into effect at different times, each bringing different changes.

-From 1 April 2026: No new for-profit providers | Any new children’s care providers that want to operate in Wales must be not-for-profit or local authority (these include children’s homes, fostering services and secure accommodation services). |
+Any new children’s care providers that want to operate in Wales must be not-for-profit or local authority (these include children’s homes, fostering services and secure accommodation services).

-From 1 April 2027: No expansion of existing for-profit provision | No additional residential care places and no new foster carers can be approved by existing for-profit providers of a children’s care home, secure accommodation service or fostering service. |
+No additional residential care places and no new foster carers can be approved by existing for-profit providers of a children’s care home, secure accommodation service or fostering service.

-From 1 April 2030 (or earlier): Restrictions on placing in existing for-profit provision | Providers will need to reregister as not-for-profit to continue operating in Wales.
 Welsh local authorities will not be able to place children into the care of a for-profit organisation in Wales or England, unless there are exceptional circumstances (for example if no suitable places are available in not-for-profit services).
-Placements by a Welsh local authority into England, if the placement is not with an English local authority, will require approval from Welsh ministers.
-This includes within both non-local authority not-for-profit and for-profit provision. |

 The voice of the child and the best interests of children and young people are of utmost importance.
-This commitment is, in part, a response to what children and young people themselves have said.
+This commitment is, in part, a response to what children and young people themselves have told Welsh Government.
 They are opposed to being cared for by privately owned organisations that make a profit from their experience of being in care and where commercial interests will affect how they are looked after.

 The new law brings some big challenges, like making sure there are enough care placements, managing the shift of private providers, having a well-trained workforce, and securing sustainable funding.
 A smooth transition will be vital.